AlexTISYoung/snipar/docs/guide.rst

 imputed from a reference panel to ibd.py will result in a long computation time for little gain in accuracy over using variants from a genotyping array.

-The information on the relations present in genotyped sample can be provided through a pedigree file[ref] or through the output of KING relationship inference (as output using the --related --degree 1 options: see https://www.kingrelatedness.com/manual.shtml#RELATED) along with a file giving the age and sex information[ref] on the genotyped sample.
+The information on the relations present in the genotyped sample can be provided through a :ref:`pedigree file <pedigree>` or through the output of KING relationship inference (as output using the --related --degree 1 options: see https://www.kingrelatedness.com/manual.shtml#RELATED) along with a :ref:`file giving the age and sex information <agesex>` on the genotyped sample.
 (The age and sex information along with the parent-offspring and sibling relations inferred by KING are used to construct a pedigree if a pedigree is not provided.)